-Income Income Gains Gain Unrecaptured 1250 Capital 2018 Tax Year 60%(1) 0% 0% 40%
+Ordinary Income Unrecaptured 1250 Gain Return of Capital 2018 Tax Year $60\%^{(1)}$ 0% 0% 40%

-^{(1) 100%} of the distributions paid in 2018 are non-qualified dividend.
+(1) 100% of the distributions paid in 2018 are non-qualified dividend.

 Distributions

 Beginning September 30, 2018 we declared monthly record dates for each class of our common stock, with distributions to generally be paid 25 days after quarter-end for the preceding three months.
 The net distribution varies for each class based on the applicable stockholder servicing fee, which is deducted from the monthly distribution per share and paid directly to the applicable distributor.
 We did not sell any Class S or Class T shares prior to December 2018, thus no distributions were made for such classes of shares prior to such dates.
 The table below details the net distribution for each of our share classes for the year ended December 31, 2018.